The Bankrate promise

 Depending on where you live, you shouldn’t have to appeal your property tax assessment each year.
 For example, if there are significant events that take place annually, such as hurricanes, flooding or wildfires, that could devalue a property, there is likely no need to appeal every year.

-“However, after you purchase a property and obtain a new assessed value, you should carefully consider whether the assessed value comports with actual market rate, as this will be a baseline value for many years thereafter without much deviation due to the caps,” says Vanslette.
+“However, after you purchase a property and obtain a new assessed value, you should carefully consider whether the assessed value comports with the actual market rate, as this will be a baseline value for many years thereafter without much deviation due to the caps,” says Vanslette.